South Wales Central (Senedd electoral region)

-South Wales Central (Canol De Cymru) is an electoral region of the Senedd, consisting of eight constituencies.
-The region elects 12 members, eight directly elected constituency members and four additional members.
+South Wales Central (Canol De Cymru) was an electoral region of the Senedd, consisting of eight constituencies.
+The region elected 12 members, eight directly elected constituency members and four additional members.
 The electoral region was first used in 1999, when the National Assembly for Wales was created.

-Each constituency elects one Member of the Senedd (MSs) by the first past the post electoral system, and the region as a whole elects four additional or top-up MSs, to create a degree of proportional representation.
-The additional member seats are allocated from closed lists by the D'Hondt method, with constituency results reckoned as pre elected list members.
+Each constituency elected one Member of the Senedd (MSs) by the first past the post electoral system, and the region as a whole elected four additional or top-up MSs, to create a degree of proportional representation.
+The additional member seats were allocated from closed lists by the D'Hondt method, with constituency results reckoned as pre elected list members.

+They were abolished ahead of the 2026 Senedd election.

 County boundaries

-The region covers much of the preserved county of Mid Glamorgan and much of the preserved county of South Glamorgan.
-The rest of Mid Glamorgan is partly within the South Wales East electoral region and partly within South Wales West.
-The rest of South Glamorgan is within the South Wales West electoral region.
+The region covered much of the preserved county of Mid Glamorgan and much of the preserved county of South Glamorgan.
+The rest of Mid Glamorgan was partly within the South Wales East electoral region and partly within South Wales West.
+The rest of South Glamorgan was within the South Wales West electoral region.

 Electoral region profile

-The region is predominantly urban, taking in Wales' capital and largest city, Cardiff, as well as the working-class former mining town of Pontypridd, the seaside resort of Barry, and parts of the formerly industrial and still heavily populated South Wales Valleys.
-However, the region also includes rural areas in the western part of the Vale of Glamorgan.
+The region was predominantly urban, taking in Wales' capital and largest city, Cardiff, as well as the working-class former mining town of Pontypridd, the seaside resort of Barry, and parts of the formerly industrial and still heavily populated South Wales Valleys.
+However, the region also included rural areas in the western part of the Vale of Glamorgan.

 Constituencies

-The eight constituencies have the names and boundaries of constituencies of the House of Commons of the Parliament of the United Kingdom (Westminster):
+The eight constituencies had the names and boundaries of constituencies of the House of Commons of the Parliament of the United Kingdom (Westminster):